xuanwan05/amortization-schedule/README.md

 * npm install to install all req'd dependencies
 * npm start to start the local server (this project uses create-react-app) Local web server will use port 4000 instead of standard React's port 3000
+* npm test to test all the test cases